-- 8.1 Prior to testing the sample shall be conditioned in the relaxed state in accordance with clause 7.
-During conditioning and testing maintain the test specimens in the atmosphere for conditioning and testing in accordance with clause 7. - 8.2 Set a test area of 50 cm (see 6.1.5).
+8.1 Prior to testing the sample shall be conditioned in the relaxed state in accordance with clause 7.
+During testing maintain the test specimens in the atmosphere for conditioning and testing in accordance with clause 7.

+8.2 Set a test area of 50 cm2 (see 6.1.4).

 NOTE 1: For most fabrics, particularly knitted fabrics, the test area of 50 cm2 is applicable.
 For fabrics with low extensibility (known from previous experience or preliminary testing), e.g. for fabrics for technical application, a test area of 100 cm2 is recommended.
-In cases where these conditions cannot be met or are not appropriate alternative test areas in accordance with 6.1.5 may be used if mutually agreed.
+In cases where these conditions cannot be met or are not appropriate, alternative test areas in accordance with 6.1.4 may be used if mutually agreed.

-NOTE 2: Comparison of results requires the test to be performed with the same test areas and rates of increase in volume.
+NOTE 2: Comparison of results requires the test to be performed with the same test areas.

-- 8.3 Set a constant rate of increase in volume of between 100 cm $^3$ /min and 500 cm $^3$ /min depending on test area and fabric requirements.
-Or adjust a time to distend a test specimen to burst of (20 $\pm$ 5) s using preliminary trials, if a constant rate of increase in volume is not applicable. - 8.4 Place the test specimen over the diaphragm so that it lies in a flat tensionless condition, avoiding distortion in its own plane.
+- 8.3 Adjust the control valve of the bursting tester so that the mean time to distend a test specimen to burst falls within (20 ± 5) s.
+Preliminary trials may be needed to fix the correct setting of the control valve.
+Time to burst is to be recorded between the beginning of vaulting and the bursting of the test specimen. - 8.4 Place the test specimen over the diaphragm so that it lies in a flat tensionless condition, avoiding distortion in its own plane.
 Clamp it securely in the circular holder, avoiding jaw damage, to prevent slippage during the test.
 Place the distension recording device into the measuring position and adjust it to the zero position.
 Fasten the safety cover in position according to machine requirements.
 Apply pressure to the test specimen until the fabric bursts.

-Immediately after burst, reverse the apparatus to starting position.
-Note bursting pressure and height at burst and/or bursting volume.
-If the test specimen bursts close to the edge of the clamping device, report this fact.
+Immediately after burst, close the main air valve.
+Note bursting pressure and height at burst.
+If the test specimen bursts close to the edge of the clamping device, record this fact.
 Reject jaw breaks occurring within 2 mm of the clamping line.
 Repeat the test at least four more times at different places on the fabric.
 The number of test specimens may be increased if agreed mutually.